nmrnv/Librum/README.md

             examples=self._examples,
         )
 ```
-Each word section has a word, so we define it as a property of the section.
+Each WordSection has a word, so we define it as a property of the section.

 In `on_match` we extract the information, and validate it, as we do for synonyms and antonyms when checking for duplicates.

 Once we have matched all sections, `on_complete` is called.
 This is where we can use the collected data to build the Word object.